-A more precise dating of the type within the period ranging from the late fifth to the early seventh century A.D. does not seem to be possible; but it seems that this lamp type has a popularity in the northwestern part of the eastern Mediterranean especially during the sixth century A.D.
+A preciser dating of the type within the period ranging from the late fifth to the early seventh century A.D. does not seem to be possible; but it seems that this lamp type has a concentration especially during the sixth century A.D.
+In this paper these six examples in the museum of Mersin were presented in detail.